Want to get more search engine traffic ? Then choose the right keywords for your website.

 Use Google Images

-Go to Google, enter any one of your seed keywords and select the images tab.
+Go to Google, enter any one of your focus keyphrases and select the images tab.

 Look at how it displays related keywords.